Introduction

 While you may have mastered the four main food groups at mealtimes, you might find your toddler still isn’t getting any in their mouth.

-Never fear, if they’re still picky eaters at mealtimes you could try and make sure the snacks you offer in between meals are pulling their weight when it comes to nutrients.
+Never fear, if they’re still fussy or picky eaters at mealtimes you could try and make sure the snacks you offer in between meals are pulling their weight when it comes to nutrients.
 Ideally offer two healthy snacks a day: one mid-morning and one mid-afternoon.
 Here are some simple and healthy snack ideas that cover the four main food groups:

 Dairy

-- Portion of cheese
+Portion of cheese

-- Plain yoghurt with fruit
+Plain yoghurt with fruit

-- Milk (cows’, formula, or plant-based)
+Milk (cows’, formula, or plant-based)

-- Rice pudding (check sugar content)
+Rice pudding (check sugar content)

 Starchy

-- Toast with smooth peanut or almond butter
+Toast with smooth peanut or almond butter

-- Potato wedges (baked)
+Potato wedges (baked)

-- Scone with butter
+Scone with butter

-- Pitta with hummus dip
+Pitta with hummus dip

 Fruit & veg

-- Fruit faces (raspberry eyes, apple mouth, strawberry nose… you get the idea)
+Fruit faces (raspberry eyes, apple mouth, strawberry nose… you get the idea)

-- Apple slices with peanut butter dip
+Apple slices with peanut butter dip

-- Veg sticks with blended olive dip (tapenade)
+Veg sticks with blended olive dip (tapenade)

-- Plain rice cakes with mashed avocado dip
+Plain rice cakes with mashed avocado dip

 Protein

-- Chopped boiled egg
+Chopped boiled egg

-- Cocktail sausages (check the salt content)
+Cocktail sausages (check the salt content)

-- Dhal dip with warmed naan bread
+Dhal dip with warmed naan bread

-- Shelled, unsalted edamame beans
+Shelled, unsalted edamame beans

-What to do when nothing else works
+What to do when nothing else works?

 Consider keeping a diary of the foods and drinks they’re eating over a week.
 If they’re eating something from each of the four main food groups then you probably shouldn’t worry.